The Quite Unknown Story of CO2 Measurements--in the 1820s

 Could it be possible that, back in the 1820s, there were ambient carbon dioxide concentrations around 400 ppm?
 It is hard to say, but I would add that it could be that the manual pumps used by Mr. Saussure would not yield as standardised measurements as those achieved by mechanical equipment 130 years later by Mr. Keeling.
 Yet, the most likely distortion would be that the results might have yielded slightly higher CO2 concentrations than then-present—but by how much?

-Still, the difference cannot possibly be as big as the approx. 280 ppm reconstructed for the 1820s (by proxies—beware of data splicing) by the Scripps Institute.
+Still, the difference cannot possibly be as big as the approx. 280 ppm reconstructed for the 1820s (by proxies—beware of data splice) by the Scripps Institute.

 Moreover, there is ample evidence that carbon dioxide may not be the primary driving force of ‘global warming’ or ‘climate change’.